matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 **Advantages**: This has the advantage of events being fully signed by the cryptoID and avoiding a second round trip.

-**Disadvantages**: This has the disadvantage of requiring clients to do state resolution.
+**Disadvantages**: This has the disadvantage of requiring clients to do state resolution which cannot reasonably be done by clients due to `/sync` not returning information in such a way that forward extremities can be properly tracked.

 ### Clients delegate event signing in their m.room.member event